thirumurthis/Learnings/ModelContextProtocol-mcp/SimpleAppWithMCP.md

 * Box: 600 items, ID: 5
 ```

+> Note:
-- Note: When we need to add an item to the list, with the provided simple instruction we could see we get error message repsonse.
-This is because, the LLM is not able to infer and Create the Item object before accessing the specific tools functionality.
-On the MCP client we could see below message in this case.
+> When we need to add an item to the list, if the user input is simple instruction noticed error message response like below.
+This is because the LLM is not able to infer and create the Item object before accessing the specific tools functionality.
+On the MCP client we could see below message in this case

 ```
 java.lang.IllegalStateException: Error calling tool: [TextContent[audience=null, priority=null, text=Conversion from JSON to com.mcp.demo.server.data.Item failed]]